sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

   <a class="btn btn-secondary text-center" href="machine-images/gce"><span>Google Compute Images</span></a>
 </div>

+Please note that machine images are recommended for organizations who have the necessary technical expertise and resources to maintain and manage their own infrastructure.

 ### [Kubernetes](kubernetes/index.md)

-Kubernetes is recommended for non-standard deployments where our Machine Images or install-script is not a viable option.
+Kubernetes is recommended for non-standard deployments where setting up a Sourcegraph instance with our Machine Images or install-script is not a viable option.

-We do not recommend this method if you do not have an established infrastructure that is built on Kubernetes.

-There are two ways to deploy Sourcegraph to a Kubernetes cluster:
+Below are the supported methods to deploy Sourcegraph on Kubernetes:

 - **Kustomize** utilize the built-in feature of the `kubectl` command tool and provides the flexibility to configure your deployment
 - **Helm** provides a simple mechanism for deployment customizations, as well as a much simpler upgrade experience